greenfan/sockethound/README.md

 Frustrated with the lack of real-time support with current protocol analyzers, and lack of real-time stat analysis, overcomplexity and resource inefficiencies from CLI tools like nethogs, I created sockethound with simplicity in mind.
 This offers real-time analysis and is designed for interoperability on *nix systems
 Feel free to tweak it, contribute back if you'd like, or use it in your projects—just keep the spirit of openness alive!

-See v1 branch for the initial ebpf prototype.
+See tcpdump_raw_parser branch for the initial tcpdump based prototype.

 ## Features
 - **Packet Capture and Parsing**: Captures all Ethernet frames (ETH_P_ALL) and parses IPv4, TCP, UDP, ICMP, and DNS packets, replicating `tcpdump` functionality for live traffic inspection.